 Conventions

-You're not required to follow these conventions: they're simply a standard set of practices used in the core kit.
-If you like them - I encourage you to keep these during your usage of the kit - so to have consistent code style that you and your teammates understand.
+You're not required to follow these conventions; they're simply a standard set of practices used in the core kit.
+If you like them, we encourage you to keep them during your usage of the kit so you have a consistent code style that you and your teammates understand.

 In this project, we use Turborepo packages to define reusable code that can be shared across multiple applications.

-- Packages shares reusable code add functionalities across multiple applications.
+• Packages share reusable code and add functionality across multiple applications.
 They're configurable from the main application.

 Should I create a new package?